simonluckhoff/journal/notes/notes.md

 Things to add:
 - Password protect journal entries
 - how to make shortcuts on my page? cmmd+t to make new note.
+- have buttons next to each other on viewing pages.